Writing Our Futures

 Decriminalised Futures is running a series of free workshops for sex workers to explore their lives, experiences and political movements through creative storytelling.

 We are a collaborative project led by organisers and artists from SWARM (a sex worker-led collective in the UK).
 We use creative tools and popular education to highlight the breadth of sex worker experiences and connect sex worker rights to wider struggles for racial justice, migrant rights, anti-austerity work, labour rights, trans rights, and many other movements.

-Writing Our Futures is a 5-week introductory series, where you’ll learn about learn about representations of sex workers in TV and film, discuss the history and future of political sex worker movements, explore different storytelling techniques, and create your own piece of work on a story you want to tell.
+In Writing Our Futures, over 5 weeks, you’ll learn about representations of sex workers in TV and film, discuss the history and future of political sex worker movements, explore different storytelling techniques, and create your own piece of work on a story you want to tell.

-Through guided, creative workshops, you’ll get the chance to work on an idea from scratch, think through narrative, characters and plot devices, get feedback from other creatives, and finish with a developed piece of work to showcase by the end of the series.
+Through guided creative workshops, you’ll get the chance to work on an idea from start to finish, thinking about narrative, characters, plot devices, and develop a piece to showcase by the end of the series.
 These are your stories and they can take whatever form you like, whether it’s a poem, a short story, a script or a song!

 Writing Our Futures is an opportunity to get creative and politically active, build community and solidarity with other sex workers and become self-advocates for sex worker rights.

-This is a limited pilot programme with 18 places only, so we encourage people to apply who can commit to the full 5 weeks.
+There are limited places available on this course so we encourage people to apply who can commit to the full 5 weeks.
 Workshops will take place on Zoom, one day a week for 2 hours, and are open to UK-based sex workers of any gender.

 To support people to attend workshops, we are offering a small attendance stipend which is available to all participants.
-We are also able to offer a limited bursary towards child care or other caring costs.
+We are also able to offer a bursary towards child care and other care costs.